egillanton/supabase-forum/README.md

 # What is Supabase?

-Supabase in a Free Open Source Software (FOSS) alternative to GCP Firebase and AWS Amplitude.
+Supabase in a Free Open Source Software (FOSS) alternative to GCP Firebase and AWS Amplify.

 [Read more here](https://supabase.com/)